longavailable/longavailable.github.io/myCollections/_posts/2019-11-19-metrics-gis.md

 arc length=2\pi r\left ( \frac{\theta }{360} \right )=p\left ( \frac{\theta }{360} \right )
 $$

-If the equatorial plane is looked as a circle, then the arc length on the equator is calculated by:
+If the equatorial plane is looked as a circle, then the arc length at the equator is calculated by:

 $$
 arc length=P\left ( \frac{longitude}{360} \right )=40075* \left ( \frac{longitude}{360} \right )=111*longitude